Article

 Mosaic image of Justinian The mosaic image of Justinian, located in Basilica of San Vitale, Italy

-Romanesque architecture was influenced by the spread of Rome across Europe.
-Stocky Romanesque architecture with rounded arches emerged during this period.
-This is evident in churches and castles during the early medieval periods that were constructed with thick walls and massive piers.
-This style of architecture is defined by its colossal quality, its thick walls, round arches, sturdy piers, groin vaults, large towers, and decorative arcading.
-Every structure is clearly defined forms and often boasts very regular and symmetrical designs.
-The overall aesthetics are simple in comparison to the succeeding Gothic buildings.
-This form of architecture is distinct across Europe albeit with differing regional characteristics and materials used, one such architecture being the Cathedral of Our Lady Immaculate.
+Romanesque architecture was influenced by the spread of Roman culture across Europe.
+This style of architecture is defined by its colossal quality, round arches, groin vaults, thick walls, sturdy piers, round arches, huge towers and decorative arcading, seen in the churches and castles of the period.
+Every structure is clearly defined and often boasts symmetrical designs with simple aesthetics in comparison to the succeeding Gothic buildings.
+This form of architecture was common throughout Europealbeit with differing regional characteristics and materials used.
+One example of Romanesque architecture is the Cathedral of Our Lady Immaculate.

 Notre-Dame The Notre-Dame, located in Paris